Changes at Culham station

 July 2018 - Line closure

 The line from Didcot to Oxford was closed between Saturday 7th July and Sunday 22nd July (with limited non stopping services between Oxford and Reading/Paddington for the five days from the 16th to 20th) for what now seems to have become an annual blockade for major works to be carried out.
 Work to install new points (or switches) and track just north of Oxford station meant that the line was effectively closed as far as Banbury with Oxford station itself closed to all trains including Chiltern Rail who ran in and out of Oxford Parkway.

 Nothing much went on at Culham itself, but we did notice that the new signals installed during the 2017 blockade were brought into operation.
 The new signalling along the line is set up for bi-directional working in an effort to increase capacity and flexibility apparently.
 This explains the signal gantry over the Down line with its display towards the Up direction.
 Associated with this, new stop marker boards have appeared at the 'wrong' end of the platforms, clearly ready for trains operating in reverse direction.

-During the line closure Radley, the next station down towards Oxford, benefited from having its platform extensions installed.
+During the line closure Radley, the next station down towards Oxford, benefited from a start being made on its EMU platform extensions.
 It seems that Appleford and Culham will have to wait a while longer until their planned platform extensions are built.

 September 2018 to January 2019 - Replacement rails